 We found the 2013 Sanford to be a very food friendly Pinot Noir and it went very well with many of the flavors that we were sampling this wine with.
 Pate and pinot noir is always amazing to my palate, then if you add a bit of brie to the bite?
 Wow!
 With the Sanford, it brings out a bit of cherry cola flavor.
 This wine went beautifully with the smoked salmon also.

 A versatile wine, we figured it could go from a cocktail wine to grilled salmon to roast chicken to duck.
 In fact, the next night we finished the bottle with roast chicken, and it really did pair nicely; the next day there was more spice and subtleness and less tart fruit.
 You could bring this to a holiday meal and it would most probably pair with anything at the table.
-This is a middle of the road pinot that’s easy to enjoy and appreciate, and widely available: you should be able to find this wine in a grocery store.
+This is a middle of the road pinot that’s easy to enjoy and appreciate; while you can only get this wine at the winery, you can find estate wines widely available in a grocery store.

 What’s up with the name?
 According to the Sanford website, natural springs flow from the hills behind the vineyards down to the winery.
 Gravity flow also means using natural force to gently move wine during the production process.
 The Sanford Gravity Flow Pinot Noir blends both estate vineyards from select barrels from five vineyard blocks.